Stephen A. Smith fires back at criticism that he should have been among ESPN layoffs

 “Mr. Pearlman’s not black, maybe that’s why he doesn’t understand where I’m coming from.
 Maybe that’s why he’s so quick to talk about what I have deserved.
 I gave y’all my résumé. … My credentials speak for themselves.
 I’m so sick and tired of people coming at me.”

-[A little girl puts a sweet human face on ESPN’s massive job cuts]
+Related: A little girl puts a sweet human face on ESPN’s massive job cuts

 Smith’s main contention was that he had “earned” his current position.
 He claimed that “what the Pearlmans of the world and others want to do is take a loudmouth black person and act like I’m just a loudmouth.
 They want to ignore the credentials.”